xiaogangLi/tensorflow-MobilenetV1-SSD/README.md

-# Object Detection Using SSD
+# Object Detection using SSD